Community Grant Program

 How do I apply for this grant?

 Applications must be submitted electronically via Council’s online grants portal (Smartygrants).
-To start an application please call 03 5018 8100 and ask to speak to the Community Grants Program Officer.
+To start an application please call 03 5018 8100 and ask to speak to the Community Engagement Officer.

-A copy of the grant application form is available below to assist you in preparing your application.
+A preview of the grant application form is available below to assist you in preparing your application.

-If you have any questions please call 03 5018 8100 and ask to speak to the Community Grants Program Officer.
+If you have any questions please call 03 5018 8100 and ask to speak to the Community Engagement Officer.

 For more information please refer to the documents below: